Crispy Brussels Sprouts

 British painter Eliot Hodgkin – who was born in 1905, died in 1987 and painted the sprouts below – said: “In so far as I have any conscious purpose, it is to show the beauty of natural objects which are normally thought uninteresting or even unattractive: such things as brussels sprouts, turnips, onions, pebbles and flints, bulbs, dead leaves, bleached vertebrae, an old boot cast up by the tide.”

-Would you like an old boot cast up by the tide or brussels sprouts?
+Would you prefer to nibble on an old boot cast up by the tide or a brussels sprout?
 It’s a good question.
 Imagine my surprise when I was inspired to voluntarily taste a side of crispy brussels sprouts at the Flying Pig restaurant in Gastown.
 And they were delicious.
 These crispy brussels sprouts are flash-fried and tossed with lemon juice, capers, parmesan cheese and chili flakes.
 It’s one of those dishes that is so good you are willing to ignore the stares and scrape out every last morsel.

 The creative hands behind the Flying Pig and its brussel sprouts are business partners and deeply experienced chefs John Crook and Erik Heck.
 The restaurant’s name, they say, ‘represents our desire for you to see the impossible happen every time you visit us.’
 Brussels sprouts adored, mission accomplished.